-Offshore accounts are useful business tools for any number of reasons.
-However, they also involve a tangle of tax laws, international treaties and legal precedent.
-You’ll find a brief history of recent IRS behavior regarding off shore accounts below.
+Offshore accounts can be useful business tools for any number of reasons.
+However, they also involve a complex tangle of tax laws, international treaties and legal precedent.
+The following is a brief history and development of the IRS Offshore Voluntary Disclosure programs.

 Swiss Bank Accounts

-The United States and Switzerland entered into a Tax Exchange Information Exchange Agreement (TIEA) in 1997, governing the mutual exchange of information between the countries.
-Pursuant Article 26 of the Tax Treaty between the countries, they agreed to exchange tax information needed for the “prevention of tax fraud or the like in relation to taxes” that are subject to the Treaty.
+The United States and Switzerland entered into a Tax Information Exchange Agreement (TIEA) in 1997, governing the mutual exchange of information between the countries.
+Pursuant Article 26 of the Tax Treaty, the countries agreed to exchange tax information needed for the “prevention of tax fraud or the like in relation to taxes” that are subject to the Treaty.

-However, the two countries had different definitions of “Tax Fraud” with Switzerland having a more limited view of the term and the U.S. having a more expansive definition.
+However, the two countries had different definitions of “Tax Fraud” with Switzerland taking a more limited view of the term and the U.S. adopting a more expansive definition.
 As a result, the countries had difficulty in reconciling their differences and the scope of the information to be exchanged.

-In 2003, the U.S. and Switzerland finally entered into a mutual agreement setting new guidelines for the exchange of tax information and substantially expanding the scope of tax information to cover civil and criminal penalties and situations in which one of the countries that a “reasonable suspicion” that tax fraud had been committed.
+In 2003, the U.S. and Switzerland entered into a mutual agreement setting new guidelines for the exchange of tax information.
+The new guidelines substantially expanded the scope of tax information to cover civil and criminal penalties, as well as situations in which one of the countries had a “reasonable suspicion” that tax fraud had been committed.

-In that same year, 2003, the IRS began to understand the scope of the problem and the existence of large numbers of unreported foreign accounts held by U.S. taxpayers.
+In that same year, the IRS began to understand the scope of the problem and gained a better understanding of the large number of unreported foreign accounts held by U.S. taxpayers.
 As a result, the IRS began a diligent search for offshore accounts, and a commitment to find and prosecute non-compliant U.S. taxpayers with unreported foreign accounts and offshore income.

-The Swiss Bank UBS became the initial focus of this effort, and UBS entered into an agreement (often referred to as a Q1 Agreement) with the U.S. to identify income earned by U.S. taxpayers, and if the customer would not agree to disclosure, apply back-up withholding to the income for remittance to the IRS.
-Furthermore UBS agreed to bar future investment accounts by those individuals.
-UBS soon failed to live up to the Agreement and became the starting point for a U.S. legal assault on unsorted foreign accounts and income held by U.S taxpayers.
-A critical tool in that assault was the elevation of FBAR reporting requirements, and its large civil and criminal penalties as a weapon in that war.
+The Union Bank of Switzerland (UBS) became the initial focus of this effort and entered into an agreement (often referred to as a Q1 Agreement) with the U.S. to identify income earned by U.S. taxpayers.
+If a customer would not agree to disclosure, UBS would initiate back-up withholding to the income for remittance to the IRS.
+Further, UBS agreed to bar future investment accounts by those individuals.
+UBS soon failed to live up to the Agreement and became the starting point for a U.S. legal assault on unreported foreign accounts and income held by U.S taxpayers.
+A critical tool in that assault was the elevation of FBAR reporting requirements and the large civil and criminal penalties.

 2009 Offshore Voluntary Disclosure Program (2009 OVDP)